Rebecca Leighton: Police chief defends Stepping Hill inquiry

 Her solicitor said she had been treated as a scapegoat and may sue the police.

 Greater Manchester Police Chief Constable Peter Fahy said the case was "incredibly complex".

 The force still investigating the unexplained deaths of seven patients at the hospital.

-"Unexplained" low blood sugar levels were discovered in some patients amid fears saline solution had been contaminated with insulin.'No point'
+"Unexplained" low blood sugar levels were discovered in some patients amid fears saline solution had been contaminated with insulin.